danielkrupinski/VAC-Bypass/README.md

 **Method 2**:
 1. Close Steam client if open.
 1. Compile and run [VAC Bypass Loader](https://github.com/danielkrupinski/VAC-Bypass-Loader)

-It is mandatory to strictly follow each step of loading in order to make bypass work.

 ## Experiment
 Bypass has been tested with CS:GO game and Cheat Engine cheating program attached to the game process.